Co1lin/Connect-Four/README.md

 # Connect-Four

-AI strategy for Connect Four.
+AI strategy of Connect Four.
 Project for Intro. to AI course, in 2021 Spring at THU.